Reducing Obizhaeva-Wang type trade execution problems to LQ stochastic control problems: Examples

 \subsection{An example with a diffusive resilience}

-As already mentioned in the introduction, the literature typically assumes that $R$ is an increasing process.
+As already mentioned in the introduction, the literature on optimal trade execution in Obizhaeva-Wang type models typically assumes that $R$ is an increasing process.
 In \cite{ackermann2020cadlag} and \cite{ackermann2021negativeresilience} $R$ is allowed to have finite variation.
 Now we consider an example with a truly diffusive $R$.

 Let $x,d\in\R$ with $x\neq\frac{d}{\gamma_0}$.
 Let $\xi=0$, $\lambda \equiv 0$, $\zeta \equiv 0$, and $\mu\equiv 0$.
 Suppose that $\rcor \in [-1,1]$ and $\eta,\rho,\sigma \in \R$ are deterministic constants such that $\kappa = \frac12 (2\rho-\sigma^2-\eta^2-2\sigma \eta \rcor) >0$ and $\sigma^2+\eta^2+2\sigma\eta \rcor>0$ (in particular, we thus need $\rho>0$).
 Note that the assumptions of \Cref{cor:solnforJpm} are satisfied.
 We moreover remark that the subsetting where $\eta\equiv 0$ corresponds to the setting in \cite[Section~5.2]{ackermann2020cadlag}.
 That means, the difference to \cite[Section~5.2]{ackermann2020cadlag} is that we now consider a more general resilience.
 The Riccati-BSDE~\eqref{eq:BSDEKL} becomes